shreyasskasetty/PaveInsight/README.md

-# PaveVision
+# PaveInsight
-PaveVision is a satellite-based pavement management system for researchers.
+PaveInsight is a satellite-based pavement management system for researchers.
 Users select regions using Google Maps, submit requests, and receive processed satellite images.